More about: 12 Best Flamenco shows in Madrid

 11. Flamenco show in Las Tablas

 Tip!
-With a few exceptions, shows are on weekends, so I recommend booking in advance as tickets often sell out during high season.
+With a few exceptions, the shows are on weekends, so I recommend booking in advance as tickets often sell out during high season.

 Ana's Traveller Tip